The City hall of Brindisi and the “Brindisi Valesio” Rotary Club are delighted to announce the

 The Contest is designed to promote the competition among young talents coming from all over the world.
 It represents an extraordinary opportunity of artistic growth and it is at the same time a significant opportunity of cultural increase in our territory.

 Art.
-1 – The Competition will take place on April 16th-17th-18th-19th, 2020 at the “Ex Convento S. Chiara” in Brindisi (Italy) and it is open to young pianists of any nationality of 26 years old and younger.
+1 – The Competition will take place on April 2nd-3rd-4th-5th, 2020 at the former Saint Chiara’s Convent in Brindisi (Italy) and it is open to young pianists of any nationality of 26 years old and younger.

 - Hubert Stuppner – President of the jury – Italy